 Where the design community meets.

-Founder at Touchgram Joined about 3 years ago
+Founder at Touchgram Joined over 4 years ago

 Andy hasn't posted any stories yet.

 "Users will notice" a second tap?
 You're kidding, right?
 That's a completely new gesture without any affordance.
 Maybe a long-press or 3D touch (depending on device) to trigger going deeper makes a bit of sense but it it is still invisible.